 The Inner House, however, had overturned Lord McEwan’s verdict.
-The three judge panel had several grounds for this reversal – including raising the issue of omission.
-The cited Lord Dynedin’s well known paragraph from Morton v William Dixon Ltd 1909 SC 807, 809:
+The three-judge panel had several grounds for this reversal – including raising the issue of omission.
+The cited Lord Dunedin’s well-known paragraph from Morton v William Dixon Ltd 1909 SC 807, 809:

-“Where the negligence of the employer consists of what I may call a fault of omission, I think it is absolutely necessary that the proof of that fault of omission should be one of two kinds, either – to shew that the thing which he did not do was a thing which was commonly done by other persons in like circumstances, or – to shew that it was a thing which was so obviously wanted that it would be folly in anyone to neglect to provide it.”
+“Where the negligence of the employer consists of what I may call a fault of omission, I think it is absolutely necessary that the proof of that fault of omission should be one of two kinds, either – to show that the thing which he did not do was a thing which was commonly done by other persons in like circumstances, or – to show that it was a thing which was so obviously wanted that it would be folly to anyone to neglect to provide it.”

 Further, Lord Dunedin’s dictum had been clarified in a later case; whilst personal choice was still applicable, that did not remove the rights and obligations of employers you employees regarding health and safety.